alexboisseau/train-estimator/ts/README.md

 > npm test:mutation

 You need green tests to perform the mutation testing.

 The mutation report will be located in `reports/mutation/index.html`

+Just a test to check that this changed will be sign by my private key